 kid is to (child goat glove) as foal is to (drink horse blanket)

-On the answer sheet you are given five pairs of words.
+In the answers you are given five pairs of words.

 A child blanket